linw789/AABB_Experiment/README.md

-I came up with a new way to calculate AABB of a oriented box, that I thought would be faster than the existing one described in Real-Time Collision Detection.
+I came up with a new way to calculate AABB of an oriented box, that I thought would be faster than the existing one described in Real-Time Collision Detection.
-But it turns down mine is significantly slower.
+But it turns out mine is orders of magnitude slower.

 I think it's mostly due to the ternary operations required in my method.